smolijar/gitwiki-thesis/src/test/usability.md

 The second scenario is designed to be more relaxing for the tester, inspecting the UI of basic navigation in the tree and the file detail.

-The final scenario ought to be the most challenging.
+The final scenario is the most challenging.
 Not only it is about the content editing but also it tests the concept of accumulating the pending changes in the application state, which is a feature not seen in any software mentioned in the chapter _\hyperref[chapter:state]{State-of-the-art}_ nor in any other wiki software mentioned in the text.

 ### Scenario A: Working with references